Principal Investigator(s) (PIs) must submit proposals in PDF format to MSPgrants@nsa.gov.

 - a short biography and a selective list of major and/or current publications

 Include a complete bibliography for each individual.
-When relevant to the proposed research or indicative of the applicant's ability, include summaries of these and preprints or reprints of research not yet available in readily accessible journals.
+When relevant to the proposed research or indicative of the applicant's ability, include summaries of research not yet available in readily accessible journals.

 Facilities and Equipment Available